The RootsGuard Clean Standard™

 Radically Pure.
 Rooted in Truth.

-We formulate based on how skin functions — not how it looks on the surface.
+We formulate based on what skin actually needs — not how it looks on the surface.

 The standard